devsousaleon/devsousaleon/README.md

 ### 👋 Hey, how are you?
 Welcome(a)!
 I'm Leonardo

-I am a Brazilian developer focused on **C#** and **Unity**.
-I also have knowledge of **.NET** and **SQL** databases.
-I am interested in creating efficient solutions, learning new technologies, and participating in projects that require attention to detail and best practices.
-I always seek technical improvement and consistent deliverables, as well as using creativity for innovative creations.
+I am a Brazilian developer focused on **C#** and **Unity**, with solid experience in **.NET** and **SQL**.
+I build efficient, scalable solutions, applying best practices and attention to detail.
+I continuously improve my technical skills and deliver consistent results, combining structured problem-solving with creativity.

 ---